Neutis/neutis-docs/docs/connectivity/wifi.md

-###Connecting to the Neutis
+###Connecting to Neutis

-First, you need to find your ip address.
-This can be done by typing:
+Firstly, you need to find your IP address:

 ```bash